MicrosoftDocs/iis-docs/iis/media/transform-manager/transform-manager-tasks-gallery.md

 ## Expression Encoder 4 Task

 The Expression Encoder 4 task can only be used on a computer that has Microsoft Expression Encoder 4 installed.
-This task enables batch-encoding and transcoding using the free[Expression Encoder 4 Trial](https://www.microsoft.com/expression/products/EncoderPro_Overview.aspx)version if you are targeting Smooth Streams with VC-1 encoded content.
+This task enables batch-encoding and transcoding using the free [Expression Encoder 4 Trial](https://www.microsoft.com/expression/products/EncoderPro_Overview.aspx) version if you are targeting Smooth Streams with VC-1 encoded content.
 If you require H.264 (AVC) video and AAC audio encoding, the low-cost [Expression Encoder 4 Pro license](https://www.microsoft.com/expression/products/Purchase.aspx) can be purchased and installed on the computer to enable encoding to Smooth Streaming format using these codecs.
 This task is provided in the installation of Transform Manager.

 ## Smooth Streaming to MPEG-2 Transport Stream Task